Agenda

 [China-Japan Brand Dialogue] The Brand Philosophy of Enduring Success: From Consumer Insights to Breakthrough Growth

-In today's ever-changing landscape, the food and beverage market is facing unprecedented challenges and opportunities:
+In today's era of constant change, the food and beverage market is facing unprecedented challenges and opportunities:

-· Chinese food and beverage brands are accelerating their international expansion, with total exports reaching $76.5 billion in 2023.
-However, the share of sales from independent brands abroad remains limited.
-Breaking out of the Chinese community and penetrating local markets remains a key challenge for brands venturing abroad...
+· Chinese food and beverage brands are accelerating their overseas expansion, with total exports reaching USD 76.5 billion in 2023.
+However, independent brands still have limited market share abroad.
+How to break through the Chinese diaspora and penetrate local markets remains a critical challenge for brand globalization.

-By reviewing classic cases that have broken through in challenging times and anticipating future industry trends, how can food and beverage companies learn in competition and co-create in cooperation?
-This dialogue will offer new directions for thinking and lead a new wave of global market growth.
+How can food and beverage companies learn through competition and co-create through collaboration?
+This dialogue will offer new perspectives for the industry, helping brands tackle future market challenges and lead a new wave of global growth.

 17:30